JorikVL/iot-KIST-DigitalTwin/Documentation.md

 ## GameObjects

-In the hierarchy you can see the different game objects.
+In the Unity project hierarchy you can see the different game objects.

 ![image](https://user-images.githubusercontent.com/25724406/164205282-1f46a16e-070b-4f31-9035-a31935cfb859.png)